chrishubbard62/Last-Mile/README.md

 # Welcome to the Last Mile

-Last Mile is a lightweight logistics app built to help a company efficiently organize deliveries, work loads for employees across the organization.
-Users should be able to log in to create, and update any deliveries they see on the board.
-This allows for the flexibility a small delivery company would need to manage its work flow, in turn increasing the productivity of the entire team.
+Last Mile is a streamlined logistics app designed to help companies efficiently manage deliveries and distribute workloads across their teams.
+With an intuitive interface, users can easily log in to create, update, and track deliveries in real-time.
+This flexible system empowers small delivery businesses to adapt quickly to changing demands, ensuring smooth workflow management.
+By simplifying coordination and enhancing team collaboration, Last Mile boosts overall productivity and operational efficiency.

 ## Technologies